Major in Sociology

 How do I change my major?

-Changing your major is easy.
-Follow these simple directions.
-If you have questions or would like help changing your major, contact us at SAM@georgiasouthern.edu or by phone 912-478-5443.
+Contact your academic advisor for help changing your major.
+If you have questions or need help, contact us at SAM@georgiasouthern.edu or by phone 912-478-5443.